-Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers allows for an entity to account for multiple contracts as a portfolio (commonly known as the portfolio method), instead of accounting for them on a contract by contract basis (commonly known as the contract method).
+Accounting Standards Codification (ASC) 606 allows for an entity to account for multiple contracts as a portfolio (commonly known as the portfolio method), instead of accounting for them on a contract by contract basis (commonly known as the contract method).

 It should be noted that entities are not required to use the portfolio method.
-The portfolio method is a practical expedient that the Boards authorized to prevent companies from spending an unreasonable amount of time and money applying ASC 606 to their contracts (or performance obligations).
+The portfolio method is a practical expedient that the Financial Accounting Standards Board (FASB) authorized to prevent companies from spending an unreasonable amount of time and money applying ASC 606 to their contracts (or performance obligations).
 Entities should analyze the cost and benefits of applying the portfolio method.
-If the costs of applying the portfolio method exceed the benefits, then the entity may want invest in a system that would account for customer contracts on an individual basis (and vice versa).
+If the costs of applying the portfolio method exceed the benefits, then the entity may want to invest in a system that would account for customer contracts on an individual basis (and vice versa).

 Firms may elect to account for multiple contracts as a portfolio if certain criteria are met.
 ASC 606-10-10-4 states that the following criteria must be met in order to use the portfolio method:

 - Contracts or performance obligations must have similar characteristics